 During her free time, Francoise enjoys attending all kinds of theatre productions, cooking and socializing with her friends.
 Francoise is a keen explorer of Beijing and China’s history and culture.
 Francoise has been living and teaching in Beijing since 2017 and is very happy to be joining the BCIS community.

-Grace is originally from Singapore and has been teaching since 2005.
-She moved to Beijing in 2010 and taught in other international schools.
-Throughout her career, she has taught various grade levels and enjoys how they bring different challenges.
+Grace is originally from Singapore and has been a Homeroom teacher since 2005.
+She moved to Beijing in 2009 and taught in other international schools.
+She joined BCIS in 2016 has taught various grade levels and enjoys how they bring different challenges.
+She joined the EAL team in 2022 because she passionate about translanguaging and bilingualism.
 Teaching in an international setting across cultures also helps her view the world from different perspectives.

 Her educational credentials include a double major in Psychology and Marketing from Monash University, Australia and a Post Graduate Diploma in Education (Primary).
 She is passionate about teaching through inquiry and appreciates how much she learns in return from her protégés.